 The Taj Mahal is one of India's most visited monuments.
-It is known world wide as it is one of the seven wonders of the world.
+The Taj Mahal image is known world wide as it is one of the seven wonders of the world.
 Mumtaz Mahal, a Persian princess is who's honour this beautiful image of Taj Mahal was built.

-Taj Mahal true story is as follows: Taj Mahal Image was built in the memory of Mumtaz Mahal by her husband Shah Jahan, who at the time was imprisoned by his son own Aurangzeb till his death.
+The real history of Taj Mahal is as follows: Taj Mahal Image was built in the memory of Mumtaz Mahal by her husband Shah Jahan, who at the time was imprisoned by his son own Aurangzeb till his death.
 The construction of the Taj Mahal image was started in 1632 and was completed in 1643, though it wasn't until 1648 that the surrounding gardens of the taj mahal and buildings were completed.

-The Taj Mahal true story has inspired many people to make the journey from different countries to come and visit the Taj Mahal and take pictures.
+The Taj Mahal story has inspired many people to make the journey from different countries to come and visit the monument and capture Taj Mahal images.
 The Taj was declared a world Heritage site in the year 1983.
 Such acts of love are rarely seen in history and this monument is possibly one of the greatest pieces of art and architecture made in the name of love.
+How to make Taj Mahal, you wonder?
+You would have to be as passionate as Shah Jahan!

 A camel in front of the Taj Mahal Image - Source